 Place Kléber is one of the most famous squares in Strasbourg.

-This Alsatian personality distinguished himself during the wars of the French Revolution and during the Egyptian campaign.
-Kléber was assassinated by a Syrian student on the 14th June 1800 and his body was then brought to Strasbourg.
-The vault of the general was placed under the statue inaugurated in 1840, in the centre of the square.
+This Alsatian personality distinguished himself during the wars of the French Revolution and the Egyptian campaign.
+Kléber was assassinated by a Syrian student on 14 June 1800, and his body was then brought to Strasbourg.
+The vault of the general was placed under the statue inaugurated in 1840 in the centre of the square.

-The statue represents Kléber standing, holding the letter of Admiral Keith who asked for the capitulation of the French troops.
-Sculpted by the Alsatian sculptor Philippe Grass, the statue measures 3.10 metres.
+The statue represents Kléber standing, holding Admiral Keith’s letter asking for the capitulation of the French troops.
+Sculpted by the Alsatian sculptor Philippe Grass, it measures 3.10 metres.

 Place Gutenberg